-Most people assume that brand new drivers the most dangerous drivers on the roads.
-It would seem logical that a 16-year-old who just got their driver's license has little experience behind the wheel and may not know how to react in all driving situations.
+Most people assume that brand new drivers are the most dangerous drivers on the roads.
+It would seem logical that a 16-year-old who just obtained his or her drivers' license has little experience behind the wheel and may not know how to react in all driving situations.

-The surprising reality is these drivers may actually not be as big of a threat as drivers who are just slightly older.
+The surprising reality is these drivers may actually not be as big of a threat as those who are just slightly older.

 How Dangerous Are Young Drivers?

 Drivers who are between 16 years old and 18 years old may actually be more cautious than older drivers ages 19 to 24.
 When asked about recent high-risk behaviors like speeding, running a red light on a just-changed signal, or texting while driving, nearly 70 percent of drivers ages 16 to 18 admitted to doing these things recently.
 While this seems like a lot, compare them to seniors, the demographic group least likely to engage in these behaviors.
 Around 67 percent of seniors ages 60 to 74 said they'd sped, run a red, or used their phones to text or email.
 This is only slightly less than young teens.

 Now look at driving habits of motorists between the ages 19 to 24.
 In total, nearly 89 percent of drivers within this age range said they'd sped, run a red light, or used their phones to send some type of message while driving.
 Motorists between the ages of 19 and 24 were about twice as likely to have typed emails or texts while driving and were 1.6 times as likely to read emails or texts while driving, when comparing their answers to the percentage of drivers across all age groups engaging in these behaviors.